GitRzh/owl/README.md

 ---

-*A real person who knows you well, will always reach you in ways a program simply cannot :)*
+*A real person who knows you well, will always reach you in ways a program simply cannot.*